adrianalvarezf/Fake-rates-code/README.md

+THIS README IS OUTDATED , I no longer use mkShapes

 # How to use:

 Important note: This code does not work by itself, you need to have the latinos code (it uses mkShapes.py).